Catching refusals — guard rails for autonomous agents

 Failure mode 4 (bonus): PATH

 The runner gets started via nohup bash queue-runner-audit.sh &, often over SSH from my laptop. nohup'd shells are non-interactive; they don't source .bashrc.
 So the NPM-global bin path is missing, and claude isn't found.
-The first hour of bug hunting on an expedition would be gone if this weren't explicitly at the top of the script:
+The run then dies instantly and silently — which is why this now sits explicitly at the top of the script:

 export PATH="$HOME/.local/share/npm-global/bin:/usr/local/bin:/usr/bin:/bin:$HOME/.local/bin:$PATH"